 I just got my custom "I Still Like Lance" bumper sticker, put on my back window, and did my daily cruise down Mopac Expressway.
 I don't normally do bumper stickers, but this is a pure statement of feeling that I want to express - on the expressway, hoping others will notice, and think about what a dude Lance Armstrong is!

-This one comes from mobiledan on Dec 3rd, 2013.
+This message was contributed by mobiledan on Dec 3rd, 2013.